 A formal planning process is usually started only when there is a need for a legally binding agreement.
-However, many aspects of planning processes are done in other - partly informal - ways; for example, surveys, strategies or agreements with the aim of arranging uses and functions of areas.
+However, many aspects of planning processes are done in other - partly informal - ways; for example, surveys, strategies or agreements, with the aim of arranging uses and functions of areas.

-Developing a Maritime Spatial Plan based on the ecosystem-based approach requires a vision on the use of the maritime area in question.
+Developing a Maritime Spatial Plan based on the Ecosystem Approach requires a vision on the use of the maritime area in question.
 This vision must incorporate both environmental factors and human uses and it needs to be in line with the regional marine strategy, in case of the Baltic Sea, the BSAP.

 So far management decisions are rarely coordinated among the different sectors involved in planning processes and neither between states.
-Hence, conflicts between human activities and environmental protection and/or nature conservation needs are often not mitigated and consequently have impacts on the marine and coastal environment and nature (incl. ecosystem services).
+Hence, conflicts between human activities and environmental protection and/or nature conservation needs are often not mitigated, and consequently impacts on the marine and coastal environment and nature (incl. ecosystem services) have been observed.

-A cross-sectoral MSP applying the ecosystem-based approach has to integrate, organize, allocate and create opportunities for human activities and demands in marine areas in such a way that the ecosystem, including all its components, dynamics, limits and ecological functions, is safeguarded and a good environmental status (GES) is not compromised while the different social and economic demands on maritime resources are recognized.
+A cross-sectoral MSP applying the ecosystem-based approach has to integrate, organize, allocate and create opportunities for human activities in marine areas in such a way that the ecosystem, including all its components, dynamics, limits and ecological functions, are safeguarded while the different social and economic demands on maritime resources are recognized.

-MSP applying the ecosystem-based approach protects these ecosystem functions, while enabling sustainable use through an integrated approach, where all activities must be carried out in a way that enables the sustainable use of marine goods and services by present and future generations.
+MSP protects these ecosystem functions, while enabling sustainable use through an integrated approach, where all activities must be carried out in a way that enables the sustainable use of marine goods and services by present and future generations.
 This may include the designation of zones with priority for marine nature and/or zones with restricted or no uses.
 In particular, the ecosystem-based approach requires that the collective effects of pressures from human activities are considered.
 This includes pressures and discharges from land and air emissions that affect the maritime zone.
-These collective impacts must be kept within such limits that the capacity of marine ecosystems to recover and a good environmental status are not compromised.
+These collective impacts must be kept within such limits that the capacity of marine ecosystems to recover and good environmental status are not compromised.

-Thus, the ecosystem-based approach provides the ecological, social and economic facts (via ecosystem services), guiding principles, targets and limits to be considered in the MSP process, according to their spatial relevance, and to be transformed into spatial planning options (regulations and designations).
-In addition, MSP must comply with mandatory regulations of sectoral environmental law (e.g. prohibitions according to the species conservation regulations; no negative effects on the goals of marine protected areas including NATURA 2000 and HELCOM MPAs and the implementation of the Common Fisheries Policy).
+Thus, the ecosystem-based approach provides the ecological facts, social and economic facts (via ecosystem services), guiding principles, targets and limits to be considered in the MSP process, according to their special relevance, and to be transformed into spatial planning options (regulations and designations).
+In addition, MSP must comply with mandatory regulations of sectoral environmental law (e.g. prohibitions according to the species conservation regulations; no negative effects on the goals of marine protected areas (including NATURA 2000 and HELCOM MPAs) and implementation of the Common Fisheries Policy).

 Strategic environmental assessment (SEA) is an important tool for implementing the ecosystem-based approach in maritime spatial planning as it identifies, describes and assesses the likely significant effects on the ecosystem.
-According to EU law (Directive 2001/42/EC) a SEA has to be carried out before a maritime spatial plan can be approved by the responsible authority in accordance with the criteria set out in this Directive and as required by the MSP Directive.
+According to EU law (Directive 2001/42/EC), an SEA has to be carried out before a maritime spatial plan can be approved by the responsible authority in accordance with the criteria set out in this Directive and as required by the [proposed] MSP Directive.
 This includes the preparation of an environmental report, the carrying out of public consultations, the taking into account of the environmental report and the results of the consultations in decision-making and the provision of information on the decision.
-In addition, for EU Member States, impact assessments of habitats and species (Art.
+In addition, for EU member states, impact assessments of habitats and species (Art.
 6 of the Habitats Directive 92/43/EEC) and of bird sanctuaries (Birds Directive 2009/147/EC) are obligatory.